stevenprimeaux/dbt-redshift/README.md

 # DBT Fundamentals Course Project

-For a visualizations built with Looker Studio using a dbt production schema deployed on AWS Redshift, please see:
+For a visualization built with Looker Studio using a dbt production schema deployed on AWS Redshift, please see:

 - [Total Amount Spent by Customer](https://lookerstudio.google.com/reporting/a263be35-a243-4da4-b315-cdb1378b30d5)